 - Choose 1 healthy family member to care for your child.
-We know that isn't always possible. - Have your child wear a face mask or cloth face covering (like a bandana or scarf) that covers their nose and mouth when they are around people, including you.
-If they can't wear a face mask, you should wear one while in the same room with them. - Everyone in the house should wash their hands often with soap and water for at least 20 seconds, especially after contact with your child.
+We know that isn't always possible. - Have your child wear a facemask or cloth face covering that covers their nose and mouth when they are around people, including you.
+If they can't wear a facemask, you should wear one while in the same room with them. - Everyone in the house should wash their hands often with soap and water for at least 20 seconds, especially after contact with your child.
 Natural soap is OK to use.
 You can also use an alcohol-based hand sanitizer that has 60-95% alcohol to clean your hands if soap and water aren't available.
-Wash your hands with soap and water if they look dirty. - Everyone in the house should avoid touching their eyes, nose or mouth unless they have just cleaned their hands.
+You should wash your hands with soap and water if they are visibly dirty. - Everyone in the house should avoid touching their eyes, nose or mouth unless they have just cleaned their hands.